SectorLabs/babel-plugin-transform-named-imports/README.md

 5. **Is it safe to run on any code base?**

     There could be side-effects.
 If you're relying on a `index.js` being imported and executed, then this might screw that behavior.
 It could also be that there are third-party packages which this does not play nice with.
 If you have a reasonably clean code base that doesn't do anything out of the ordinay and doesn't pass `node_modules` through Babel, then this plugin will most likely work for you.

+6. **By how much will it decrease my bundle size?**

+    This highly depends on how large the modules are you are importing from and how much of it you actually use.
+The improvements are more visible in code bases that split their bundle into chunks or have multiple endpoints.

 ## Thanks
 Thanks to the author of [babel-plugin-transform-imports](https://www.npmjs.com/package/babel-plugin-transform-imports) for the initial idea of rewriting the imports.